 If you're able to get up and around, you may want a change of scenery from time to time.
 Many floors have lounge areas where patients can enjoy a different view or visit with family and friends.
 Ask your nurse if there's a lounge on your floor or nearby.

-A notary public is available through the Medical Records Department.
-Dial extension 37873 from inside the medical center, Monday through Friday, between 8 am and 4 pm
+A notary public is available through the Medical Records Department at 973.7873, Monday through Friday, between 8 am and 4 pm.